Orbital ATK: Flight Systems Group

 Based in Chandler, Arizona, the Flight Systems Group includes the Pegasus, Minotaur, and Antares launch vehicles as well as solid-propulsion and aerostructures programs.
 The company also operates a Lockheed L-1011 TriStar wide body jetliner, which is named Stargazer and is used to air launch Pegasus rockets carrying payloads into space.
 The Stargazer aircraft is also used for testing under specific programs.
 The Flight Systems Group became part of Northrop Grumman Space Systems on January 1, 2020.

 Defense Systems Group

 The Defense Systems Group, based in the Baltimore, Maryland area, produces tactical missiles, defense electronics, and medium- and large-caliber ammunition.
 The division also produces fuzing and warheads for both tactical missiles and munitions; precision metal and composite structures for medium and large-caliber ammunition, military aircraft, ground vehicles, and missile systems; load, assembly, and pack (LAP) of medium caliber munitions; and propellants and powders for the canister and commercial markets.
 The Defense Systems Group became part of Northrop Grumman Defense Systems on January 1, 2020.

 Space Systems Group

 Orbital ATK's Space Systems Group provides satellites for commercial, scientific, and security purposes.
 This group also produces the Cygnus spacecraft, which delivers cargo to the International Space Station.
-The group is based at the company's headquarters on Warp Drive in Dulles, Virginia.
-The Space Systems Group became part of Northrop Grumman Space Systems on January 1, 2020.
+The group was based at the company's headquarters on Warp Drive in Dulles, Virginia.